sunyu0410/PyRegPipe/README.md

 ### Setup
 There are two components regarding the file:

-* A set of [tools](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0) including 3D Slicer, CMTK, ImageJ and some bash utilities.
+* A set of tools including 3D Slicer, CMTK, ImageJ and some bash utilities.
 These are in the folder `Tools`;
 * The code which lives in the folder `code` (this repository).

 To set up and use the framework:
 * Download the `PyRegPipe.zip` [here](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0) and unzip into a folder (referred as `topFolder`).
-This includes the 3D Slicer, CMTK, ImageJ and some bash utilities.
+This contains the `Tools` folder mentioned earlier and an empty `code` folder.
 * Download this [repository](https://github.com/sunyu0410/PyRegPipe/archive/master.zip) and unzip into the `code` folder.
 This provides the modules for the registration framework.

 This is the correct folder structure: